ethagnawl/pi-wall-utils/README.md

 ## Status

+This project worked to facilitate my experimental CRT and Pi Zero wall but it may not work for anyone else's purposes.
+It is still very much WIP.

 ### Generate
 The meta config file is capable of being used to dynamically generate functional .piwall config files -- caveats follow.